vidulum/documentation/docs/wallets/desktop_wallet.md

         <img src="./assets/desktop_wallet/5-2-4-1.png" />

 ## 6. Cronos Bridge
 Our Cronos Mainnet Beta, an EVM Compatible chain built with Etheremint, is live on 8th November 2021.
-You could easily convert and transfer your Crypto.org Native CRO and Cronos CRO between each other seamlessly with the Cronos Bridge we provide.
+You could easily convert and transfer your Vidulum Native CRO and Cronos CRO between each other seamlessly with the Cronos Bridge we provide.
         <img src="./assets/desktop_wallet/6.png" />

 ### 6.1 - Before the bridge transfer